mcameriere/android-navigation-simple/README.md

 # android-navigation-simple

+## Add navigation graph with single destination

 Start a new Android Studio project (Empty Activity)

-Add resource file navigation_graph.xml
+Add new resource file navigation_graph.xml

-Android Studio will prompt you to add the following dependencies:
+Android Studio will prompt you to add the following project dependencies:
 - androidx.navigation:navigation-fragment-ktx:2.3.0
 - androidx.navigation:navigation-ui-ktx:2.3.0